pradeepcep/qwaver/README.md

 * Query collections -- user-defined lists of queries that all conform to a given topic
 * add API access in addition to database access.
 Is that possible?
 We need it to be turned as a table to be treated generically
 * "Starters": pre-defined sets of queries and collections if a database is for a common CMS
+* collections and "linked collections".  linked collections are all of queries that take exatly one parameter: the id of a related object.

 #### Small but cool things:
 * set query type to: automatic, table, bar chart, line chart, pie or pivot